cosmic-zip/maidz/README.md

 ## Firefox-Sandbox: Sandfox

-Sandfox is a neat little script provided by IgnorantGuru which runs ﬁrefox (and other applications) in a sandboxed environment which prevents ﬁrefox's access to crucial ﬁlesystem-areas in case it gets compromised.
+Sandfox is a neat little script provided by IgnorantGuru which runs firefox (and other applications) in a sandboxed environment which prevents firefox's access to crucial filesystem-areas in case it gets compromised.

 To install: